-Did you know there are presently about 50 million survivors of Child Sexual Abuse in our society today?
-Did you know (1 in 3) children are being harmed in some form?
-You can check the facts yourself through our published report here - Child Maltreatment Report 2011 What you find throughout this site, or by listening to 'Trish' speak will empower & inspire you to be a voice in changing the impacts of the act of abuse, violence, or other form of harm.
+Did you know there are presently about 50 million adult survivors of Child Sexual Abuse in our society today?
+Did you know (1 in 3) children are being harmed in some form and 1593 deaths related to child abuse were reported in 2012?

 Exective Director of P. Luna Foundation